DustyMustard/ultima_online/README.md

-##Ultima Online Scripts for OrionUO, UOS/Steam and Razor Enhanced.
+##Ultima Online Scripts for OrionUO, UOS/Steam, EASYUO and Razor Enhanced.
 99% of these are partially/completly not made by me.
-Some might be from freeshards and need changes for OSI.
+Some might need changes.

 //